 You receive superannuation guarantee contributions from your employer on the pay you receive while you're on holidays.
-However, no super guarantee is payable on payments of lump sum leave entitlements upon your retirement.
+However, no superannuation guarantee is payable on payments of lump sum leave entitlements upon your retirement.
+Currently the minimum superannuation guarantee rate is 11.5%, rising to 12% on 1 July 2025.

 You could increase your retirement savings by a nice little bonus by taking those holidays before you retire!
 Taking a holiday now could also extend the time you can contribute to super.

 If you're aged 67 to 75 and are looking to contribute one last chunk of money to super after you retire, be aware of the "work test" that applies to claim a tax deduction for those super contributions.
-If you haven't worked for 40 hours in a 30-day consecutive period in the financial year when you make the contribution, you
+If you haven't worked for 40 hours in a 30-day consecutive period in the financial year when you make the contribution, you don't meet the work test that is required to claim a tax deduction for your personal super contributions.